mrmlnc/vscode-csscomb/README.md

 > **Warning!**
 >
 > If you want to specify a file in the current directory, the path must begin with a `./` or `../` if relative to the current directory.
+Also you can use HOME directory as `~` symbol.

 **csscomb.formatOnSave**